 Table of Contents

-Intravenous, in-the-vein (IV) lines are a fact of life for hospital patients.
+Intravenous, in-the-vein (IV) lines are a fact of life for the majority of hospital patients.
 If you are admitted into the medical ward of just about any hospital in the United States, chances are you will have one or more IV portals inserted into your veins even if you are not receiving fluids or medications through them.
+They're the fastest way to get life-saving meds to you, and are therefore routinely inserted in case of unexpected complications.

 How Is an IV Inserted?

-Most of the time an IV is placed in a vein (a blood vessel carrying blood back to the heart) in the arms, or less often in the legs or (for infants) scalp.
+Most of the time, an IV is placed in a vein (a blood vessel that carries blood back to the heart) in the arms, or less often in the legs or (for infants) scalp.

 Do I Really Have to Have an IV?

-Hospital rules usually require patients to have IV lines from the moment they are admitted until the moment they leave just in case emergency medications are needed, even if intravenous infusion is not needed when the catheter is put in.
-If you are that rare patient who “codes” and needs epinephrine and atropine to restart your heart, or if you are unable to drink water and you need intravenous fluids to avoid your skin and veins collapsing, then you will appreciate the value of having an IV line anytime you are hospitalized.
+Hospital rules usually require patients to have IV lines from the moment they are admitted until the moment they leave, just in case emergency medications are needed, even if intravenous infusion is not needed when the catheter is put in.
+If you are that rare patient who “codes” and needs epinephrine and atropine to restart your heart, or if you are unable to drink water and you need intravenous fluids to prevent your skin and veins from collapsing, then you will appreciate the value of having an IV line any time you are hospitalized.
 Many medications have to be delivered by IV, and sometimes the only way a hospital patient can get nutrients is by IV.

 IV lines are usually absolutely necessary.
 But nobody likes getting them.